Provision Citrix ADC instances

 Note: For a high availability setup (active-active or active-standby), Citrix recommends that you configure the two Citrix ADC VPX instances on different SDX appliances.
 Make sure that the instances in the setup have identical resources, such as CPU, memory, interfaces, packets per second (PPS), and throughput.

-Note: * indicates required fields.
+Note: An asterisk indicates required fields.

 If you need bandwidth bursting ability, select Burstable under Allocation Mode.
-For more information, see Bandwidth Metering in SDX
+For more information, see Bandwidth Metering in SDX.

 Starting with release 12.1 48.13, the interface to manage crypto capacity has changed.
-For more information, see Manage crypto capacity
+For more information, see Manage crypto capacity.

 Under resource allocation, assign total memory, packets per second, and CPU.